Abdominal CT: Cancer staging

 Washout

-So, when looking at the liver using arterial phase imaging, an HCC will often appear as a rounded mass that is enhancing more (i.e., brighter) compared to the background liver.
-In comparison, during portal venous and other delayed phases, the HCC will enhance less (i.e., washout) compared to the background liver.
+So, when looking at the liver using arterial phase imaging, an HCC will often appear as a rounded mass that is enhancing more (i.e. brighter) compared to the background liver.
+In comparison, during portal venous and other delayed phases, the HCC will enhance less (i.e. washout) compared to the background liver.

 Enhancing capsule

 Another feature that’s important for diagnosing HCC is something called an enhancing capsule, which is a thin bright rim around the tumour that can be seen on the portal venous or delayed phases.
-While it’s important to look for, it can be kind of hard to see on CT and is often better seen on MRI.
+While it’s important to look for, it can be hard to see on CT and is often better seen on MRI.

 Example 3: arterial hyperenhancement.

-Let’s look at another example of HCC where we are interested in characterizing a rounded mass in the right hepatic lobe.
+Let’s look at another example of HCC where we are interested in characterising a rounded mass in the right hepatic lobe.
 In this case, the mass is brighter than the rest of the liver during the arterial phase image.
 This is called arterial hyperenhancement.

 On the portal venous phase image, the mass is fainter—it enhances less, and it starts to blend in with the rest of the liver.
 However, on the delayed phase image (taken between 120–180 seconds after IV contrast is given), the washout becomes more apparent.
 Notice how much darker the mass is compared to the rest of the liver, and it even has a thin bright rim, or enhancing capsule, surrounding it.